-$$i\hbar \frac{d}{dt} |\psi\rangle = H |\psi\rangle$$
+$$i\hbar\frac{d}{dt}\left|\psi\right\rangle = H\left|\psi\right\rangle$$

 The Schrödinger equation, which governs the time-evolution of closed quantum systems, is defined by its Hamiltonian and state vector.
 In the previous section, Using Tensor Products and Partial Traces, we showed how Hamiltonians and state vectors are constructed in QuTiP.
 Given a Hamiltonian, we can calculate the unitary (non-dissipative) time-evolution of an arbitrary state vector $|\psi_0\rangle$ (psi0) using the QuTiP function qutip.sesolve.

-It evolves the state vector and evaluates the expectation values for a set of operators expt_ops at the points in time in the list times, using an ordinary differential equation solver.
+It evolves the state vector and evaluates the expectation values for a set of operators e_ops at the points in time in the list times, using an ordinary differential equation solver.

-For example, the time evolution of a quantum spin-1/2 system with tunneling rate 0.1 that initially is in the up state is calculated, and the expectation values of the σ_z operator evaluated, with the following code
+For example, the time evolution of a quantum spin-1/2 system with tunneling rate 0.1 that initially is in the up state is calculated, and the expectation values of the σ_z operator evaluated, with the following code qutip.mesolve instead.

 '''

 H = 2np.pi 0.1 sigmax()

 psi0 = basis(2, 0)

 times = np.linspace(0.0, 10.0, 20)

-result = sesolve(H, psi0, times, [sigmaz()])
+result = sesolve(H, psi0, times, e_ops=[sigmaz()])

 '''

-See the next section for examples on how dissipation is included by defining a list of collapse operators and using qutip.mesolve instead.
+See the next section for examples on how dissipation is included by defining a list of collapse operators and using

-The function qutip.sesolve returns an instance of qutip.solver.Result, as described in the previous section Dynamics Simulation Results.
-The attribute expect in result is a list of expectation values for the operators that are included in the list in the fourth argument.
-Adding operators to this list results in a larger output list returned by the function (one array of numbers, corresponding to the times in times, for each operator).
+The function returns an instance of qutip.Result, as described in the previous section Dynamics Simulation Results.
+The attribute expect in result is a list of expectation values for the operators that are included in the list in the fifth argument.
+Adding operators to this list results in a larger output list returned by the function (one array of numbers, corresponding to the times in times, for each operator)